IDAES/idaes-pse/docs/tutorials/getting_started/index.rst

    * - Mac OSX
      - :ref:`Mac Installation<tutorials/getting_started/mac_osx:Mac/OSX Installation Guide>`

-.. warning:: If you are using Python for other complex projects, you may want to
+.. warning:: If you are using Python for other complex projects or installing
-            consider using environments of some sort to avoid conflicting dependencies.
+            multiple versions of IDAES, you may want to consider using environments of some sort to avoid conflicting dependencies.
 There are several good options including conda environments if you use Anaconda.

 .. _min_updating_install: